 Flight of the Conchords HBO episodes in high quality, free and streaming!

 Cheap garish coloured nail varnish from a discount shop is just perfect for painting plain white china to give your mod mini scene that extra pop.

 I painted a cheap basic vase bright lime green by upturning it onto a wooden skewer which I then held onto while I painted the vase (and placed in an empty bottle to hold it steady while it dried.)

 After a couple of coats I had a one-of-a-kind decorative accent with a wonderful deep glaze effect.

-(Cork flooring: $2 for 2 A4 sheets from the craft aisle of Go-Lo.
+(Cork flooring: $2 for two A4 sheets from the craft aisle of a discount store.

 Turned wooden bowl from a miniature show long long ago: price and maker unfortunately forgotten.

 White plastic footed fruit bowl: $2 from a pack of plastic dolls house bits found in a discount store)

 From there I raced into town to meet Aunty A as we planned to go see Boynton Beach Club with my freebie pass.
 Except it wasn't on when I thought it was so I took the opportunity to go see This is England instead.
 Good thing our next planned movie is Ratatouille as I think Aunty A needs time to recover after some of the scenes in This is England!